Antigua Bareboat Sailing Itinerary

-From 365 beaches, idyllic trade wind sailing conditions, eco-tourism sugar plantations, infamous cricket grounds, Antigua Sailing Week, art galleries, English Harbour and the iconic captial of St John, Antigua has a lot to offer!
+From 365 beaches, idyllic trade wind sailing conditions, eco-tourism sugar plantations, infamous cricket grounds, Antigua Sailing Week, art galleries, English Harbour and the iconic capital of St John, the island of Antigua has a lot to offer!
 Cruise from one white sandy beach to another and enjoy the sunsets Paradise.
-Antigua has the perfect combination of a Creole and European influence, there are still many Europeans who annually visit Antigua for Antigua Sailing Week.
+Antigua has the perfect combination of a Creole and European influence, there is something for everyone.

-This is our example itinerary for exploring Antigua and the surrounding island of Barbuda from the luxury your boat.
-Our expert team of brokers have been to boat shows, regatta weeks and holidays in Antigua and so they know the best places to moor, the best places to eat and the best places beaches in Antigua.
-Contact us today or email firstname.lastname@example.org for a bespoke proposal.
+Below is the Boatbookings example itinerary for exploring Antigua and the surrounding island of Barbuda from your own monohull or catamaran charter boat.
+Our expert team of brokers have attended boat shows, competed in regatta events and sailed in the Leeward Islands.
+The Boatbookings brokers know the best places to moor, eat and relax in Antigua.
+Contact us today or email [email protected] for a bespoke proposal.

-Jolly Harbour is usually the starting point of all bareboat charters.
-This location is a perfect bareboat charter beginning as there are a lot of provisioning spots, a sheltered harbour, bars restaurants and even a spa to relax prior to your yacht charter.
-If you want to begin the charter from English Harbour this is also a possibility however, we would recommend leaving this yacht hotspot to mid way through the week as English Habrour is one of the most exciting hubs in the world to arrive in on a yacht.
-Embarkation is easy at Jolly Harbour and allows for the entire week to run smoothly and for you to be fully provisioned for the week ahead.
+Jolly Harbour is usually the starting point of all bareboat charters, the harbour offers provisioning spots, a sheltered harbour, bars, restaurants and a spa to relax prior to your yacht charter.
+If you want to begin the charter from English Harbour this is also a possibility however, we would recommend leaving this yacht hotspot to mid-way through the week as English Harbour is one of the most exciting hubs in the world to arrive on a yacht.

 Boatbookings recommends that on the first day of your charter you set sail to Dickenson Bay, located on the North of the island.
 The bay is a long stretch of white sand.
 This is well known as one of Antigua's best beaches out of the 364 available to see.
 Check out Ana's on the Beach and catch a sunset on the white sand beach.